nexmo-se/voice-to-ai-engines/README.md

 Upon answering the call, the callee will get connected to the Conversational AI Agent.

-Of course, you may programmatically initiate outbound calls by using the API call listed in the corresponding webhook section (i.e. `/call`).
+Of course, you may programmatically initiate outbound calls by using the API call listed in the corresponding webhook section of the program _voice-to-ai-engines.js_ (i.e. `/call`).

 ### Cloud deployment